Shuttle/Shuttle.Core.Data/README.md

 # Overview

-The `Shuttle.Core.Data` package provides a thin abstraction over ADO.NET by making use of the `DbProviderFactories` (see `Shuttle.Core.Data.SqlClient` for .Net Core Provider Factory adapter).
+The `Shuttle.Core.Data` package provides a thin abstraction over ADO.NET by making use of the `DbProviderFactories`.
 Even though it provides object/relational mapping mechanisms it is in no way an ORM.

 ## Configuration